Arab spacecraft enters orbit around Mars in historic flight

 If it pulls this off, China will become only the second country to land successfully on Mars.
 The U.S. has done it eight times, the first almost 45 years ago.
 A NASA rover and lander are still working on the surface.

-If all goes as planned, Amal over the next two months will settle into an exceptionally high, elliptical orbit of 13,670 miles by 27,340 miles (22,000 kilometers by 44,000 kilometers), from which it will survey the mostly carbon dioxide atmosphere around the entire planet, at all times of day and in all seasons.
+If all goes as planned, Amal over the next two months will settle into an exceptionally high, elliptical orbit of 13,670 miles by 27,340 miles (22,000 kilometers by 44,000 kilometers), from which it will survey the planet’s mostly carbon dioxide atmosphere at all times of day and in all seasons.

 It joins six spacecraft already operating around Mars: three U.S., two European and one Indian.